New

 Vendor Management Is Becoming A Competitive Standard

-That’s what these vendor management trends are really pointing toward: a new standard where vendor management becomes part of the PMC’s brand promise.
+That’s what these vendor management trends are really pointing toward: a new standard where vendor management becomes a measurable system for controlling risk, enforcing compliance, and maintaining audit readiness across the portfolio.
 This shift is why many leading PMCs are rethinking vendor management not as software, but as a core operational capability.

 NetVendor is the platform property managers trust to reduce risk, grow reliable vendor networks, and keep operations running smoothly.
 From compliance and credentialing to maintenance and bidding, NetVendor connects PMCs and vendors in one system that integrates directly with all the major PMS systems.
 Backed by the industry’s leading vendor ecosystem, NetVendor is how property managers ensure every vendor is compliant, reliable, and ready to perform.